Shraman-jain/CSE_Guide_Engine/README.md

 `app.py` - contains main code for flask app.

 `search.py` - contains a code where user’s query will be searched on the web.

 `filter.py` - have code for filtering the results on ads and proxy websites.

 `lang_modelling.py` - contains a code for filtering the result on the basis of language modelling score.

 `weight_page_rank.py` -  contains a code for filtering the result on the basis of weighted page rank score.

 `storage.py` - contains code for storing the result into database.

 `blacklist.txt` - contains list of all proxy websites.

 `links.db` -  SQLite database file where results are stored.
 ## links
 `Deploy Link` [![CseGuideEngine]](https://8642-103-25-231-102.ngrok-free.app/)

-The deploy link is only valid for 24 April midnight.
-If needed we will generate another deploy link at the time of presentation.
-The project can also be run on local host.
+This project is deployed on ngrok and it may expire by the time of presentation.
+We can still run the project on local host or deploy again to genrate new URL.